pypa/pip/docs/html/ux-research-design/2020-research-outputs/pip-search.md

 - more useful than not useful
 - more clear than not clear

-When asked if pip should search on items _other_ than the package name, respondends most commonly asked to search the package description:
+When asked if pip should search on items _other_ than the package name, respondents most commonly asked to search the package description:

 ![](https://i.imgur.com/lxS2TG6.png)